ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 * An L2 test instance is operational and available for use.
 * The Transaction Originator, Transaction Sender, and Developer have access to the L2 and can view Transaction information.
 * At least one Direct Transaction has been submitted, processed and finalized on the L2.
-* The L2 has a defined method to notify L2 users that a L2 transaction has been finalized.
+* The L2 has a defined method to notify L2 users that an L2 transaction has been finalized.

 Test Steps: